atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 I have sent, as I told you I would, the history of poor Carey, at different times, to lady Charlotte. -- Wilmot kindly undertook to prevail on her to read it; and I have had the satisfacion to know, that it affected her extremely. -- Yet is she immoveable with regard to me. -- When Wilmot pressed her to pity and to pardon me, as my behaviour to her, which had been so highly resented, had not arisen from want of respect to her, or suspicion of her virtue, but from a sudden fit of jealousy, furious and uncontrollable. -- She replied, "No, no, Mr. Wilmot, you are mistaken; had my lord Woburn found me destitute of honour, he would soon have given me up, as I should have well deserved his desertion."

-"So, " answered Wilmot, "because you believe that he would have acted with the greatest propriety and prudence, you will punish him with the utmost severity; and even injure yourself, by declining a connexion with the only man in the world, capable of making you happy."
+"So, " answered Wilmot, "because you believe that he would have acted with the greatest propriety and prudence, you will punish him with the utmost severity; and even injure yourself, by declining a connection with the only man in the world, capable of making you happy."

 She blushed, he said, and hung her head, as is she felt the truth of his assertion, though she would not, verbally, subscribe to it. -- He tells me, that he is sure she loves me; but he tells me so with ten thousand sighs. -- "You are happy," says he, "happy in being still dear to the most amiable of women." -- But to what purpose am I dear to her, if she persists, constantly, in refusing to see me, or to hear me?
 She has condescended, indeed, to read my letters;but to what purpose has she read them, as they have not in the least softened her heart in my favour?
 I cannot long support myself under this torturing certainty of her inflexibility. -- I have more than once told Harry, that when I die, I will leave her as a legacy to him; and since he is happy in never having, even in thought, offended her, I dare affirm that she will not reject him. -- They are, undoubtedly,, formed for each other’s happiness. -- I shall soon be no more. -- I grow, hourly, weaker and weaker. -- I neither eat nor sleep. -- My mind is perpetually disquieted; am tortured by a thousand corroding passions. -- I am worn to a mere shadow. -- Your brother persuades me to throw myself in her way, and thinks she cannot withstand the striking change in my person -- But I don’t imagine I should succeed by following his advice. -- However, I cannot be worst than I am. -- That’s imposiible.